open-o11y/opentelemetry-collector-o11y/exporter/cortexexporter/README.md

 - `read_buffer_size` (default = 0): ReadBufferSize for HTTP client.
 - `write_buffer_size` (default = 512 * 1024): WriteBufferSize for HTTP client.
 - `aws_auth`: whether each request should be singed with AWS Sig v4.
 The following settings must be configured:
+    - `enabled`: whether AWS Sig V4 Signing should be enabled.
     - `region`: region string used for AWS Sig V4 signing.
     - `service`: service string used for AWS Sig V4 signing.
     - `debug`: whether the Sig V4 signature as well as each of the HTTP request and response should be printed.